2005 Glendale train crash: Aftermath

-Regular Metrolink passenger service was restored through the accident site the following Monday, January 31.
+Regular Metrolink passenger service was restored through the crash site the following Monday, January 31.
 Immediately afterward, Metrolink temporarily roped off the first cars in all of their trains; passengers were seated starting in the second car.
 Metrolink gradually modified this policy.
-As of 2007, the line permits passengers to sit in a portion of the first car when in "rear-pushed mode."
-Seating is still not permitted in the roped-off, forward-most section of the first cars (just behind the engineer's cab).
+In 2007, the line permitted passengers to sit in a portion of the first car when in "rear-pushed mode".
+Seating is still not permitted in the roped-off, forward-most section of the first cars (just behind the engineer's cab) until the introduction of new rear cab cars.

 The day following the incident, police intervened in a similar "copycat" incident in Irvine, California, where a suicidal man parked his car on Metrolink tracks.
 The man drove away from the tracks when police arrived and was later arrested.

 Survivor John Phipps was made famous due to a Los Angeles Daily News photograph of his farewell to his family and high school sweetheart, which was written in his blood on the interior of a passenger car.

-The Chevy Chase Drive Crossing was undamaged, and remained fully unchanged after the accident.
-The crossing was upgraded in 2013 with quad gate barriers and 4 Bells.
+The Chevy Chase Drive Crossing was undamaged, and remained fully unchanged after the crash.
+The crossing was upgraded in 2013 with quad gate barriers and 4 bells.

-Legacy

-A year after the accident, there was a one-year anniversary in which family members, survivors, and police gathered to remember and for continued support of those affected.
+A ceremony commemorating the event was held on the one year anniversary, in which attendees honored the victims and recognized the heroes who helped save lives.

-Attorneys Brian Spanish and Jerome Ringler, filed a negligence lawsuit against Metrolink on behalf of a dozen victims in January 2009, claiming that the engineer saw the Jeep 3/4 mile away but did not apply the emergency brakes until 800 ft away.
-In an October 14, 2009 article appearing in the Los Angeles Times, Metrolink announced it had reached an agreement to settle most of the remaining claims.
+Attorneys Brian Spanish and Jerome Ringler filed a negligence lawsuit against Metrolink on behalf of a dozen victims in January 2009, claiming that the engineer saw the Jeep 3/4 mile away but did not apply the emergency brakes until 800 ft away.
+In an October 14, 2009, article appearing in the Los Angeles Times, Metrolink announced it had reached an agreement to settle most of the remaining claims.
 By the following month, Metrolink paid $30 million in lawsuit settlements, with several large payments of multiple million dollars for four cases.
 Other litigation against Metrolink was still ongoing, raising the settlement to a tentative $39 million in December 2009, which closes the majority of the 186 complaints against the agency, eleven wrongful death lawsuits, and sixteen serious injury lawsuits.

 The Southern California Regional Rail Authority (SCRRA), the governing body of Metrolink, has invested over $500 million to buttress safety features along 512 mile of track from Ventura to San Bernardino and the northern San Diego counties.
 Upgrades included are "sealed" grade crossings, safer rail cars and locomotives, automatic train stops and the nation's first onboard rail video cameras and the SCRRA is included in the nation's first positive train control system.

 Casualties

-Eleven passengers were killed in the collision, while between 100 and 200 people were injured.
+Eleven people were killed in the collision, while between 100 and 200 people were injured.